php-fig/fig-standards/proposed/http-message.md

      * These MAY be injected during instantiation.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * updated body parameters.
      *
-     * @param UploadedFileInterface[] $uploadedFiles The uploaded files.
+     * @param array An array tree of UploadedFileInterface instances.
      * @return self
      */
     public function withUploadedFiles(array $uploadedFiles);